Superconducting diode effect and nonreciprocal transition lines: Microscopic study of the depairing critical current in Rashba-Zeeman model

 describes the pairing channel $\varphi_{ab}(\bm{k})$ with a finite center-of-mass momentum $\bm{q}$.
 We focus on the $s$-wave and $d$-wave symmetries,

 The model parameters used in numerical calculations are given as follows:

 which are the same as those in Ref.~\onlinecite{Daido2022-ox}.
 The strength of the attractive interaction $U$ is given by

 for $s$-wave and $d$-wave symmetries, respectively.
-They are chosen so as to give similar transition temperatures.
-Note that the value of $U^s$ is equivalent to $U=1.5$ of Ref.~\onlinecite{Daido2022-ox}, since the notation is changed by a factor of two.
+They are chosen so as to give similar transition temperatures {$T_{\rm c}\sim0.04$ in units of $t=1$.
+The qualitative behaviors such as the sign reversals of the SDE are almost independent of the transition temperature, and similar phase diagrams are obtained when $h$ and $T$ are scaled by $T_{\rm c}$.} Note that the value of $U^s$ is equivalent to $U=1.5$ of Ref.~\onlinecite{Daido2022-ox}, since the notation is changed by a factor of two.
 Thus, the $s$-wave state studied in this paper is equivalent to that of Ref.~\onlinecite{Daido2022-ox} without the next-nearest-neighbour hopping.

 The Fermi surfaces of the model is shown in Fig.~\ref{fig:FS}(a).
 By applying the inplane magnetic field, the inner and outer Fermi surfaces are shifted in the right and left directions, respectively~\cite{Smidman2017-hb}, as show in Fig.~\ref{fig:FS}(b) for $h=0.1$.
 Actually, the energy dispersion under $h$ is given by, for the band with helicity $\chi=\pm1$,